spatie/once/README.md

 ### Disabling the cache

-In your test you probably don't want to cache values.
+In your tests you probably don't want to cache values.
 To disable the cache you can call:

 ```php
 Spatie\Once\Cache::getInstance()->disable();